 The above concept is embraced as the understanding of environmental justice by the MPCA

 Our vision, strategies, and implementation actions for integrating environmental justice principles into our work.

-This framework represents our commitment to act using our expertise, relationships, and resources to focus our work where it will have the greatest effect in reducing the impact of environmental pollution.
-It provides direction and guidance to modify our practices and integrate environmental justice principles into our work over the next three years.
-In collaboration with others, we expect to build on this initial framework and continually look for ways to improve our implementation of its strategies.
-Please join us as we strive for a better Minnesota.
+This framework represents our commitment to act using our authority, influence, and resources to focus our work where it will have the greatest effect in reducing the impact of environmental pollution.
+It provides direction and guidance to modify our practices and integrate environmental justice principles into our work.

-This interactive Story Map shows areas of environmental justice concern in Minnesota.
-The MPCA uses the US Census tract as the geographic unit to identify these areas.
-The Agency considers a census tract to be an area of concern for environmental justice if it meets one or both of these demographic criteria:
+This interactive map shows areas of environmental justice concern in Minnesota.
+The MPCA uses the U.S. Census tract as the geographic unit to identify these areas.
+The agency considers a census tract to be an area of concern for environmental justice if it meets one or both of these demographic criteria: